MAT2 Employer Information

 CNC manufacturing technicians set-up, operate and produce high quality products on computer numerically controlled (CNC) machine tools.
 Program participants will be competent in blueprint reading, gauging and inspection, statistical process control, mathematics, safety, and machine tooling.

-2016 College Partners: Delta College, Henry Ford College, Kalamazoo Valley Community College
+2018 College Partners: Henry Ford College, Kalamazoo Valley Community College

 CNC MAT2 Curriculum→